carvel-dev/carvel/site/content/blog/carvel-vcluster.md

 ### vclusters and kapp-controller

-Another interesting use case for Carvel and vclusters is using kapp-controller's package management approach to encapsulate and deploy vclusters using a declarative API.
+Another interesting thought for Carvel and vclusters is using kapp-controller's package management approach to encapsulate and deploy vclusters using a declarative API.

 So instead of running the kapp, ytt, and helm commands above, you can use kapp-controller Packages and PackageInstalls